rosen-bridge/contract/README.md

 </p>

 #### 2- Event Commitment Creation
-Each watcher observes both chains and, in case of detecting any valid transfer requests, creates the event commitment in the Ergo network.
-It also stores the request information in its local database for future usage.
+Each watcher observing chain X, upon detecting valid transfer requests, generates a commitment report within the Ergo network.
+Additionally, it maintains the request information in its local database for potential future use.
 In this transaction:

-* Inputs are:
+* Inputs include:
     * Watcher permit box containing X-RWT
     * A box containing his WID token as the first token
     * (Optional) Any other watcher permit boxes in the network can be merged in this transaction (A.2)
-* Only one new watcher permit box is created so that all remaining X-RWTs will be aggregated.
+* Only one new watcher permit box is created, containing all remaining X-RWTs.
-* The created commitment box has exactly one X-RWT.
-It also stores all commitment information in its registers.
+* The newly created commitment box contains a quantity of X-RWT tokens based on the specified amount required in X-RWT-Repo.
+It also stores all commitment-related information within its registers.

 <p align="center">
 <img src="images/Commitment_Creation.png">
 </p>

 #### 3- Event Trigger Creation
 In this phase, a watcher creates the event trigger after a quorum of watchers reported the same event.
-He will spend all commitments and reveals the event contents to generate the event trigger.
+The watcher will spend all commitments and reveals the event contents to generate the event trigger.

 At first, the watcher finds all commitments with the same id.
 Then, he verifies the commitments with the event data and the issuer's WID.
 Finally, if there are sufficient verified commitments, he spends them all and creates the event trigger.
 Created event trigger stores: